Pesticides

 Pesticide Sales

-In order to reduce the danger of exposure of the population to pesticides and to reduce the risk of environmental contamination, pesticide sellers must comply with certain requirements.
+In order to reduce the risk of exposure of the population to pesticides and to reduce the risk of environmental contamination, pesticide sellers must comply with certain requirements.
 These requirements cover the sale and storage of pesticides that are intended for sale.

 Rules respecting sales